 net increase in the Relevant Cost Change that exceeds the Cost Change Threshold, the Operator may;

-a net decrease in the Relevant Cost Change that exceeds the Cost Change Threshold, the Operator must,
+net decrease in the Relevant Cost Change that exceeds the Cost Change Threshold, the Operator must,

-in each case give the Commonwealth a notice under this clause 24.4 in respect of that Relevant Cost Change.
-Any such notice provided pursuant to clause 24.4(a) must be provided by the Operator to the Commonwealth on or before the date on which is 20 Business Days after the date on which the Operator became aware of the relevant Change in Law.
+in each case give the Commonwealth a notice under this clause 21.4 in respect of that Relevant Cost Change.
+Any such notice provided pursuant to clause 21.4(a) must be provided by the Operator to the Commonwealth on or before the date on which is 20 Business Days after the date on which the Operator became aware of the relevant Change in Law.